Mireiaandueza/Spatial_Analysis/README.md

 ## Installation

 - Clone the repository
-- Create conda environment with necessary packages: this can be done by cloning the conda environment env.yml
+- Create conda environment with necessary packages: this can be done by cloning the following conda environments:

 ```bash
 conda env create -f env.yml